shazid98/DevOps_eng114/README.md

 # DevOps
-Heya, Is it really working?
+Hello, Is it really working?
 ## Before DevOps:

 - There was a blame culture between the teams